jmuelbert/test-connections/SECURITY.md

 ## Supported Versions

-At the moment test-connections only considers the very latest commit to be supported.
+At the moment checkconnect only considers the very latest commit to be supported.
 We combine that with our fast response to incidents and the automated updates to minimize the time between vulnerability publication and patch release.